Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 # Performance calculation

-DMIPS (Dhrystone MIPS) number can be calculated by using following formula:
+You can calculate the DMIPS (Dhrystone MIPS) number using the following formula:
 ```
 DMIPS = Dhrystones per second / 1757
      14583183/1757